sudhakar2797/QRCode-Attendance/README.md

 # QRCode-Attendance
-QRCode Based Attendance System
-This project was developed for taking attenance in two days conferrence.
-It's have QRcode Generater and Reader(using web-cam or pnone camera).
+QRCode Based Attendance System, This project was developed for taking attendance in conference.(two days) This Project contains QRcode Generator and Reader(using web-cam or phone camera).
-If you Known php customization is easy for you.
+Requirements:
+  system with webcam
+Superuser credentials
+  {UserName : admin , Password :admin }